 Everything else is on the same short side of the frame but the 3.5mm audio-out, the USB-C charge port and the power switch have all swapped places.
 The volume controls stay put and there’s now a dual mic system to pick up the Alexa wake word instead of just the one.
 It worked well before, and it works even better now.

 There aren't many significant changes on the inside either.
 There’s still a 2.0GHz octa-core processor running the show, built-in storage is still 32GB or 64GB, and the screen is still a 10.1-inch, 1920 x 1200 HD display with a pixel density of 224ppi.
-The screen itself is made with strengthened aluminium silicate glass, which Amazon claims is 1.7 times more durable than that of the latest standard iPad.
+The screen itself is made with strengthened aluminium silicate glass.

 RAM has gone up to 3GB from 2GB, making the experience nice and zippy, even during picture-in-picture mode.
 You can watch Netflix in a window while continuing to comfortably browse the web.
 There’s also been a bump to the rear-facing camera, with a 5MP image sensor where there used to be only a 2MP one.